rieck/reclaim-cli/README.md

 pip install -e ".[dev]"
 ```

-After installation, the `reclaim` command will be available in your terminal.
+After installation, the `reclaim` command will be available in your local environment.
 If you want to work on the tool, you can use the following tools to streamline your implementation.

 ```sh
 pre-commit install